loki3/flexagonator/docs/draw-apis.md

   showIds;
   // [optional] default 0; if filling colors, this is the fractional amount to inset the fill, from 0 to 1 inset;
+  // [optional] default 'dashed'; the style to use for drawing the first and last edges endStyle;
 }

 { // DrawStripCaption